The Birth of Radio Geronimo

 Unlike mainstream stations of the time, Radio Geronimo rejected rigid playlists and commercial jingles.
 Its founders — Nolan, journalist Geoffrey Bass, publicist Terry Yason, along with support from producer Jimmy Miller and manager Tony Secunda — envisioned a free-form station.

 The music moved seamlessly from jazz to blues, folk to classical and psychedelic rock into experimental soundscapes.
-It was eclectic, boundary-pushing, and deeply in tune with the countercultural movement of the era.
+It was eclectic, boundary-pushing, and deeply in tune with the counter cultural movement of the era.